mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 code reviews, or how is, you know, VMware doing code reviews and other, um, resources that I found really valuable as well.
 I also have like code review checklist there on my [github](https://github.com/mgreiler/all-about-code-review) profile.
 Um, so it it's, uh, the github thing.
-And then my, my handle is M and then Kyla, G R E I L E R. And so, yeah, there, you can find also quite some stuff, um, that, um, that comes from everywhere that I found this valuable.
+And then my, my handle is M G R E I L E R.
+And so, yeah, there, you can find also quite some stuff, um, that, um, that comes from everywhere that I found this valuable.

 **Maror:**[00:52:03] That is a wealth of information that everyone should